Integrated Optimization of Scheduling and Flexible Charging in Mixed Electric-Diesel Urban Transit Bus Systems: Problem definition

-The objective function \labelcref{objective_function} minimizes the combined vehicle and operational costs, which are primarily influenced by the total deadheading times across all runs, as well as penalty costs of $v$ and $v^\prime$.
 Constraints \labelcref{single_vehicle_1} and \labelcref{single_vehicle_2} ensure that each trip is assigned to exactly one vehicle.
 Constraints \labelcref{vehicle_balance} guarantee that all trips within a feasible run are serviced by the same vehicle type.
 Constraint \labelcref{share_of_ev} defines the variable \( v \), representing the shortfall in the number of BEBs needed to meet the desired \( A^\nu \)\% fleet share, thereby enforcing a minimum BEB requirement.
 Similarly, constraint \labelcref{share_of_ev_times} defines the variable \( v^\prime \), denoting the shortfall in the percent of service time needed to meet the desired \( A^\tau \)\% of the total revenue trip time to be conducted by BEBs.

 Constraints \labelcref{sij} define the start time of recharging, ensuring that the bus has sufficient time to reach the charging station after completing its trip.
 Constraints \labelcref{eij} determine the charging duration, ensuring that, after recharging, the bus has enough time to deadhead to the starting point of its next trip.
 Constraints \labelcref{sij} and \labelcref{eij} collectively ensure that the charging duration remains within the bus's layover time at the charging station.
 Constraints \labelcref{xalpha1} and \labelcref{xalpha2} define \( x_{ijct}^\alpha \), while constraints \labelcref{xbeta1} and \labelcref{xbeta2} define \( x_{ijct}^\beta \).
 Constraint \labelcref{xijct} links \(x_{ijct}\) with \(x_{ijct}^\alpha\) and \(x_{ijct}^\beta\).
 Additionally, constraint \labelcref{uij_lower} synchronizes the continuous charging duration $u_{ijc}$ with the discrete time-step counters, ensuring the reserved time slots do not exceed the actual charged energy.